 Cellular Jail Light & Sound – Hindi | Hindi | 8:50 PM | ₹300/- per head | ₹150/- per head | All Days |

-Duration: The show lasts approximately 45 minutes.
+Duration: The show lasts for about 45 minutes.

 Tickets and Booking: